samheyyeh/aiPromptBattle/README.md

     - Navigate to the voter home and click on the button that says “click to see voting choices”
     - May need to refresh to see images
     - Voters will click on their favorite image! (remember to take the prompt into account)

+# Important Reminders
+- This project uses a ``` .env ``` file, so remember to set this up correctly with your OpenAI API key
+- Navigate to ``` localhost:5000 ``` for the home screen
+- When running an event, be careful of rate limits
+-